 You’ve guessed it, we’ve found our Baby Bear!
 Medium-length feature bullets allow you to succinctly and creatively present information and organically weave in a host of keywords.
 Together, these components create well-rounded Amazon bullet points that pack a punch and maximize your listing’s visibility.

-Here are some tips on how to write Amazon bullet points in 2021, the Marketing by Emma way:
+Here are some tips on how to adhere to Amazon bullet points guidelines in 2022, the Marketing by Emma way:

 - Aim for a happy medium within the medium range (100-225 characters).

 - Keep all five bullets under 1,000 characters total to ensure that Amazon indexes all your keywords.

 - Include a catchy, informative header following standard title capitalization guidelines before your bullet content (Capitalize My Title can help if you're not sure about the rules).
 With headers and medium-length content, your feature bullets cater to instant judgers and careful researchers alike.

 - As always, pay attention to your writing.
 Make it catchy but also focused.
 And be sure to check for distracting spelling and grammar errors.

 Before We Say THE END

-So there you have it: Our secret recipe that we've used to help over 800 businesses create five star listings!
+So there you have it: Our secret recipe that we've used to help over 800 businesses create five-star listings!
 If you feel you need an extra eye before sharing your bullets with the world, check out our free Amazon listing analysis, and don’t hesitate to contact us with any questions about tips for selling on Amazon.
 The Marketing by Emma team wants your Amazon listings to live happily ever after.